|

 Think of this solution as a better than nothing way to catch some invalid addresses.
 To definitely validate any addresses, use the double opt-in validation solution that I mentioned above.

-Picture of dave Stuttard dave Stuttard - 2009-09-12 15:59:58 - In reply to message 4 from Manuel Lemos
+dave Stuttard - 2009-09-12 15:59:58 - In reply to message 4 from Manuel Lemos

 Thanks.
 I know it's not perfect, but it is better than what I had before (it only fails for Yahoo-based addresses so far, but it works good for gmail, mac, sky, aol and msn).
 I therefore offer the following to use it for email validation in a contact form (for which a double opt-in is not appropriate):